 Cryotherapy is most commonly used for removing warts, seborrheic keratosis, actinic keratosis, and other benign lesions.

-These skin conditions may be treated by combining cryotherapy with medications.
+Some skin conditions are treated by combining cryotherapy with a medication.
 For instance, actinic keratoses may be treated by combining cryotherapy with a topical AK medication (5-FU, imiquimod, or diclofenac).
 Warts may be treated by combining cryotherapy with salicylic acid or other wart treatments.